 Paula at Whole Intentions has been helping people kick candida for years, particularly those with recurring candida issues who thought they got rid of it but didn’t.

-Her Kicking Candida program has 4 phases: clean up your diet and lifestyle, detox liver and kidneys (because you can’t rid yourself of yeast overgrowth if detox pathways are stopped up), get the candida with anti-fungals, rebuild the gut.
+Her Kicking Candida program has 4 phases: clean up your diet and lifestyle, support liver and kidneys (because you can’t rid yourself of yeast overgrowth if drainage pathways are stopped up), get the candida with anti-fungals, rebuild the gut.
 You can work through it at your own pace and with support!

 My First Naturopath Appointment